The Vamps (British band)

-The Vamps are a British pop band consisting of Brad Simpson, James Brittain-McVey, Connor Ball and Tristan Evans.
+The Vamps are a British pop band consisting of Bradley Simpson, James Brittain-McVey, Connor Ball and Tristan Evans.
 They formed in 2012 and signed to Mercury Records (now Virgin EMI Records) in the November of the same year.

 In 2017, they had their first number 1 on the UK Albums Chart with Night & Day (Night Edition).
 Their first two albums, Meet The Vamps and Wake Up are both certified Gold in the UK.
 The Vamps have also launched their own record label, Steady Records, and they are working in partnership with EMI/Universal.
 The first act signed was American band The Tide.

 In 2018, guitarist McVey participated in the eighteenth series of I'm a Celebrity...Get Me Out of Here! and finished in fifth place.
 They have continuously toured worldwide since their debut in 2012, and they are the first band to headline London's O2 Arena five years in a row.